- Where is the event?

 employment/volunteering.
 In addition, we renew these checks every year to make sure we are kept up to date.
 All staff members are personally interviewed by the Director and Office Manager and usually come from past community involvement (graduate students, parents/guardians, siblings, etc).

-Have this community ever experienced hazings or abuse?
+Have this community ever experienced hazing or abuse?

-What is the ratio of youth to leadership position?
+What is the ratio of youth to instructors?

 Is there a set bedtime?